Wendy Williams Slams ‘Jealous’ Haters Who Laughed At Kim Kardashian And Kendall Jenner At Emmys

 “I think the people laughing at them are jealous and I’ll tell you why,” Williams said.
 “You take your big education and go to drama school or whatever, and these girls make more money than the whole building.”

-She went on to defend the stars, saying that people want to be artists but the Kardashian family came along and made themselves famous without all the studying and work.
+She went on to defend the stars, saying that people want to be artists, but the Kardashian family came along and made themselves famous without all the studying and work.

 “People are upset because they study drama and they want to be actors, make money and honor their craft.
 Then this family comes along, the Kardashians, years ago.
 And, they stole everything, fame, but not in a bad way, in a good way.
 I think people are just jealous, so they laughed at them.”